LeeJiaMing1192/Canvas-Desktop-Cheat-blocker-V1.1.0/README.md

 ## How to build and run project :

-use npm run start for start testing on developement
+use *npm run start* for start testing on developement

-use npm run dist for package everything and output out in the /dist folder
+use *npm run dist for* package everything and output out in the /dist folder

+## Feel free to request merge commit and fixes when you wanted !